The Global Awareness for Travelers Story

 By 2016 I was getting restless.
 I felt my time was passing as a global education expert.
 In fact, unfortunately, the whole field seemed to fall out of favor, and instead a social justice approach gained traction.
 It had been years since I taught in the classroom, and I had little interest in keeping up with the latest educational trends.
 I needed to transition to something else.
 But what?

-I thought perhaps my new “life’s calling” had fell in my lap when my cousin knew someone who knew someone in the cruise industry.
+I thought perhaps my new “life’s calling” had fallen in my lap when my cousin knew someone who knew someone in the cruise ship industry.
 In a round-about way, I was asked to become a cruise ship lecturer.
 It sounded too good to be true.
 I signed up for my first two-week cruise of the Mediterranean and Adriatic Seas in October 2016.
 I worked diligently on the six lectures.
 The cruise was fun but the audience for the lectures was sparse.
 My schedule was shuffled around, and some lectures cancelled at the last minute, priority given to a “trunk sale.”
 I was a bit disappointed but thought I would try another one.

 But the next one would have to wait.
 My daughter, who was expecting twins in January, prematurely gave birth in November 2016.
 My help was desperately needed and I gladly spent several months, off and on, in Brooklyn, New York helping out with my new grandson and granddaughter, and my 4-year old granddaughter.
 It was a lot of work but I had a very rewarding feeling helping to nurture the next generation.